Amber Rudd has written to NHS leaders to guarantee the rights of EU citizens working in the NHS.

 After the European Council agreement, the Home Office announced it guarantees the rights of EU citizens working in the NHS.

 The news comes after the NHS England’s Chief Executive Simon Stevens welcomed signs of progress in tackling discrimination.
+If you were to click here, you’d know of the people who made that progess possible.
 Mr Stevens did acknowledge however that there is “hard work still ahead” in improving equality for all its workers.

 His comments came after NHS’s latest annual report into race equality.
 The audit provides a complete assessment of the experience of NHS employees from black and minority ethnic (BME) backgrounds.
 It also includes whether they have equal access to career opportunities and receive fair treatment at work.